nrs-org/novelslop/content/vol_01/chap_08.typ

   "I gave up."
 Uta muttered, bowing to Mona.

   "Eh?"
-Mona worriedly replied "Did I say something?"
+Mona worriedly replied "Did I say something weird?"

   "Mona, she was just testing you."
 Mikoto, who had been listening to the conversation without understanding anything, interjected.
-"And it seemed you far surpassed her expectation."
+"And it seemed you far surpassed her expectations."

   She glanced back to Uta, as if mocking her.